-The brown rice syrup is produced when naturally occurring enzymes convert the starch in the grain to sugar.
-The process retains the vitamin and mineral content of the brown rice.
+Brown rice syrup is produced when naturally occurring enzymes convert the starch in the grain to sugar.
+The process retains the vitamin and mineral content of brown rice.
 And being made from a complex carbohydrate, the sugar that is produced is maltose.
 Maltose is the least reactive sugar there is.
-It releases slowly into your blood stream, unlike white sugar, or sucrose which releases very quickly into the blood stream and reeks havoc with all the organs in your body.
+It releases slowly into your bloodstream, unlike white sugar, or sucrose which releases very quickly into the bloodstream and wreaks havoc with all the organs in your body.
 Brown rice syrup and the maltose in the syrup will not spike your blood sugar.
-For that reason it is considered the healthiest sweetener.
+For that reason, it is considered the healthiest sweetener.

 Have a Happy and Healthy Holiday Everyone!

 Chocolate Cream Pie with Cookies Crust

 2 packages Mori Nu Silken Organic Firm tofu

 2 tsp. vanilla

 To make the crust, mix together the cookie crumbs, water, and oil.
 You should get a thick consistency and it should be moist enough to stick together.
 Adjust the water content to achieve the desired consistency.
 Press the crumbs into an oiled pie shell.

 To make the filling, steam the tofu for 7 minutes.
 Slowly melt the chocolate chips, either in a sauté pan or a double boiler.
 You’ll have to watch the chocolate chips to make sure they don’t burn.
 Put the tofu, melted chocolate chips, brown rice syrup, vanilla, and sea salt in a food processor and puree until smooth.
 Pour into the crust and refrigerate for a couple of hours until the pie is cold.
 Cut and serve cold.